Benjamin-Italiaander/kitty_terminal_working_config_example/README.md

 ---

-section: Linux
-title: 'Kitty Terminal'
+title: "Kitty Terminal"
-description: 'A clean and practical `kitty.conf` example for **Kitty Terminal** on Linux, designed to work seamlessly with **Oh My Zsh**.'
+description: "A clean and practical `kitty.conf` example for **Kitty Terminal** on Linux, designed to work seamlessly with **Oh My Zsh**."
-author: 'benjamin-italiaander'
+author: "benjamin-italiaander"
 date: 2023

 ---